usaid-cs/yesterday-i-learned/auto.md

 - [A cold engine should never be red-lined.](https://www.reddit.com/r/AskAShittyMechanic/comments/3uvjzb/engine_warm_up_advice/) (It sounds obvious when it is phrased this way)
 - Soft suspensions result in more body roll, thus more roll-over accidents.
 Instead, harder suspensions break your spine on a day-to-day basis, saving you from potential accidents.
 - [Never buy a VW in September](https://www.reddit.com/r/Justrolledintotheshop/comments/3ovdzr/just_got_my_internetordered_mounted_wheels_and/cw148dj) (because Oktoberfest)
 - Never buy a car designed during a recession or depression.
-They have massive per-car margins.
+They have massive per-car margins and are built like shit.
 - ["If you see a car with the two wipers facing each other—this is known as the opposed-arm pattern—that probably wasn't the result of an aesthetic choice or a marketing consideration.
 It more likely had to do with a packaging issue.
 The tandem pattern is more cost-effective, but sometimes it doesn't fit, so if you see that opposed-arm configuration, it usually means there was no room for the motor in the middle area."](https://arstechnica.com/cars/2017/02/have-you-looked-at-your-windshield-wipers-lately/)
 - Intuitively speaking, wheels must be at least twice as tall as what you want the car's ground clearance to be.
 20cm clearance requires 16-inch wheels (including tires).
 - European cars sold in 2018 [_have_](https://en.wikipedia.org/wiki/ECall) to have an always-listening microphone installed for emergency purposes.